 - Quality Processes That Maximise The Health Navigator Web Portal As An Enabler For Consumers And Health Professionals.
 Health Care & Informatics Review Online, March 2009 Link Honey, ML.
 Bycroft, J. Tracey, J. Boyd, MA.
 McLachlan, A.

 Editorial process overview

-Step 1: Initial processing – recommended websites, resources or drafted topics are forwarded to the allocated writer.
-These can come from approved content providers, recommended by colleagues or written specially for Health Navigator by subject experts or our editorial team.
+Step 1: Initial content writing – our medical writers use recommended websites, resources, pathways or drafted topics to create original content.
+Drafted topics can come from approved content providers recommended by colleagues or written specially for Health Navigator by subject experts or our editorial team.

-Step 2: Assessment using the quality checklist – these are then assessed against our quality criteria and permission to use or link requested when necessary.
+Step 2: Assessment using the quality checklist – drafts are internally reviewed by another team writer against our quality criteria and checked for permission to use, where necessary.

-Step 4: Clinical review occurs either at the source prior to submission for acceptance (such as regional or national clinical networks, professional bodies or approved clinical providers) or by our clinical team for content written internally or by subject expert writers.
-We are also shifting to having this second group of content peer reviewed as a further check of accuracy, relevance and usefulness for New Zealanders and health providers.
+Step 3: Clinical review – drafts are checked either at the source, prior to submission for acceptance (such as from regional or national clinical networks, professional bodies or approved clinical providers), or for content written internally or by subject expert writers, by our clinical team.
+We also seek external clinical peer review as a further check of accuracy, relevance and usefulness for New Zealanders and health providers.

 The following standards and issues were identified as essential for any resource or website to be included:

 1. Responsible partnering – trustworthy individual or organisation.